NoRedInk/noredink-ui/README.md

 We should change this process if we feel it's not working for us!

+## Moving Widgets to `noredink-ui`

+If you are moving in a widget from the monolith:
+- Copy the contents of `Nri.SomeModule` and its tests to `Nri.Ui.SomeModule.V1` in `noredink-ui`
+- Publish!
+- If `Nri.Ui.SomeModule.V1` is a direct copy of `Nri.SomeModule`, switch over to it everywhere!
+- If `Nri.Ui.SomeModule.V1` makes changes, rename `Nri.SomeModule` to `Nri.DEPRECATEDSomeModule` in the monolith and start using `Nri.Ui.SomeModule.V1` where you need it

 ## Examples

 This repo contains an app showcasing all of these UI widgets.